What is the Broad Evidence Rule?

 Getting it right

 The main point of this rule is to land on a payout amount that’s fair to everyone involved.
-The property owner shouldn’t get a windfall but they also shouldn’t get short-changed.
-And the insurance company shouldn’t have to over-pay.
+The property owner shouldn’t get a windfall but shouldn’t get short-changed.
+And the insurance company shouldn’t have to overpay.

-By casting a wide net for value evidence, there’s a better shot of getting it right.
-Multiple data points help zero in on the truth.
-It’s like pieces of a puzzle coming together to show the full picture.
+Casting a wide net for value evidence increases the chances of getting it right.
+Multiple data points help zero in on the truth, like puzzle pieces coming together to show the whole picture.

 Handling unique items

-This approach is especially useful for property that’s rare or unique.
-Think about things like antiques, art, custom furniture, or collectibles.
+This approach is beneficial for rare or unique properties.
+Consider antiques, art, custom furniture, or collectibles.
 With one-of-a-kind pieces, you can’t just pull up a price list.

-In cases like that, an assessor has to get creative with their evaluation methods.
-Having flexible evidence rules gives them the leeway to do that.
-They can lean on things like expert opinions, auction results for similar rarities, the buzz around a particular artist, and so on.
+In cases like that, assessors must be creative with their evaluation methods.
+Flexible evidence rules give them that leeway.
+They can rely on expert opinions, auction results for similar rarities, the buzz around a particular artist, etc.

 Broad Evidence vs. Strict Construction

-The flip-side of Broad Evidence is what’s known as Strict Construction or Strict Evidence.
-As the name suggests, it’s a much narrower approach.
-Only a very limited scope of evidence is allowed.
+The flip side of Broad Evidence is Strict Construction or Strict Evidence.
+As the name suggests, this approach is much narrower.
+Only a minimal scope of evidence is allowed.

 Strict rules of valuation

 Under Strict Construction, you can’t stray far from the “standard” valuation methods.
-The focus is on hard numbers more than subjective factors.
+The focus is on complex numbers more than subjective factors.

-The usual drill is to calculate actual cash value based on replacement cost minus depreciation over time.
-Receipts, price lists, and the physical specifics of the item itself (make, model, age, etc.) carry the most weight.
+The usual procedure calculates actual cash value based on replacement cost minus depreciation over time.
+Most weight is given to receipts, price lists, and the physical specifics of the item (make, model, age, etc.).

 Simplicity and predictability